Skip to main content

 "Freewill beings who regard themselves as equals, unless they mutually acknowledge themselves as subject to some supersovereignty, some authority over and above themselves, sooner or later are tempted to try out their ability to gain power and authority over other persons and groups.
 The concept of equality never brings peace except in the mutual recognition of some overcontrolling influence of supersovereignty."
 (134:4.9)

-Theme 5: The kingdom of heaven within abolishes castes
+Theme 5: The indwelling abolishes castes

 Theme 6: The chosen-people delusion has to go